 - Display area is of proper size and exclusively used for the dealer’s display purposes only.
 Under this requirement, the display lot cannot double as a parking lot for patrons.

 - All records are present and business permits are displayed.

 - Signs are inspected to be sturdy enough for withstanding weather.

 Once the inspection is complete and your dealership is approved, the inspector will give you a temporary dealer license.

 Submitting The California Dealer’s License Application

-After you have your completed dealer license application packet, it will need to be submitted in person to your local DMV office.
-The California DMV has implemented a new process where applicants can easily see their application status and schedule an inspection.
+The California DMV has implemented a new process where applicants can easily see their application status and schedule an inspection online.

 The DMV inspector will be there to meet you, and at that time, you can schedule a location inspection.
 In some cases, it may take up to 120 days to finish processing your application while completing a criminal background check.